Abalone Shell

 Cat’s Eye

-Cat’s eye gemstones display a phenomenon called chatoyancy; concentrated bands of light across their cabochon-cut tops.
-Many gems such as garnet, corundum and chrysoberyl have chatoyant varieties.
+Cat’s eye gemstones display a phenomenon called chatoyancy, which are concentrated bands of light across their cabochon-cut tops.
+Many gems, such as garnet, corundum and chrysoberyl, have chatoyant varieties.

 Cathedral Setting

-A ring setting with arches that resemble a cathedral above the shank.
+A cathedral setting is a ring setting with arches that resemble a cathedral above the shank.

 Chalcedony

-A microcrystalline form of quartz occuring in several different forms including onyx, agate and jasper.
-It is a 7 on the Mohs Hardness Scale.
+Chalcedony is a microcrystalline form of quartz occurring in several states, including onyx, agate and jasper.
+It is rated as a 7 on the Mohs Hardness Scale.

 Channel Setting

-A ring setting that holds diamonds displayed down the side of the shank by a band of metal on either side forming a row of stones.
+A channel setting is a type of ring setting that holds diamonds displayed down the side of the shank by a band of metal on either side, forming a row of stones.

 Charm

-A decorative object or ornament that hangs from a necklace, bracelet or anklet.
+A charm is a decorative object or ornament that hangs from a necklace, bracelet or anklet.

 Chrysoberyl